turkeymana/IE_DataExtraction/README.md

 ### Start the API

-* Navigate to the `api` directory in your terminal
+* Navigate to the `IE_DataExtraction-master\api\FileApi` directory in your terminal
 * Run the following command to start the API: `dotnet run`

 ### Start the React Application

-* Navigate to the `src` directory in your terminal
+* Navigate to the `IE_DataExtraction-master` directory in your terminal
+* Run the command `npm install`
 * Run the following command to start the React application: `npm start`

 ### Access the Application

 * Open a web browser and navigate to `http://localhost:3000` to access the React application.
-It should automatically open when you start up the React application
+It should automatically open a window you start the React application
 * The API will be running on `http://localhost:3001`

-## API Documentation
+## File Documentation

-The API is documented in the FileController.cs file.
+The API is documented in the api\FileApi\ directory: FileController.cs, Program.cs files.

-## Frontend Documentation

-The frontend is documented in the FileUpload.tsx, index.tsx, and App.tsx files.
+The frontend is documented in the src directory: FileUpload.tsx, index.tsx, and App.tsx files.
+These were all the files I personally edited while creating this project, the rest are automatically generated.

 ## License